zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 **strand**: whether the sgRNA is designed targeting (binding) to the template or nontemplate stand of a coding gene (default=nontemplate, nontemplate or template is accepted).
 It is suggested by previous reports that dCas9 based CRISPRi system used in this work exhibits **better activity when targeting to non-template strand in the coding region**.

-**negative**: choose whether to design negative control sgRNAs (sgRNA with no significant target across the genome, which is used as negative control in the following pooled screening experiment and data analysis) for the experiment(yes or no， default=yes).
+**negative**: choose whether to design negative control sgRNAs (sgRNA with no significant target across the genome, which is used as negative control in the following pooled screening experiment and data analysis) for the experiment(Yes or No， default=Yes).
 We strongly recommend to include the negative control sgRNAs.
 For the description of negative control sgRNA usage, see our paper.

 **negative_number**: The number of negative control sgRNA you want to design for the experiment.
 If negative option is no, select 0 for this option.
 The default is 400.
 We recommand min(400, 5% of sgRNA library size) as the number of netagive control sgRNAs.